lgarczyn/Abstract-VM/README.md

 * Overflow protection
 * Read-over subject for final touches
 * Fix leaks
+* Check for no exit instruction
+* Read from stdin
+	* End reading from stdin on ;;
+* Apply 42 class norm
+	* Remove functions from headers
+	* Canonical norm for any class that defines one attribute
+* Error line
 * Bonus types and features
-* Apply 42 class norm